 Note that the longer the bus the slower the journey, but expect at least 5 hours including comfort and fresh air stops

 Buses start from the Arcade bus station, and there are about five buses a day.
 The buses are crowded, so buy your ticket in advance to ensure your place.
-Bus tickets are available for purchase at the bus ticket counter in the main bus station in north eastern Chiang Mai.
+Bus tickets are available for purchase at the Chaing Mai arcade bus station ticket counter.